OpeningDesign/encryption-test/README.md

 - `./git-crypt init`
 - Create a `.gitattributes` file (This file is where you give instructions on which files/folders will be encrypted)
   - One method:  Download and locate [this file](https://raw.githubusercontent.com/OpeningDesign/New_2nd_Story/master/_CLOSED_New_2nd_Story/.gitattributes) in the folder you would like to be encrypted.
 All subfolders will be encrypted as well.
+  - **Warning** any file committed before it has been added to .gitattributes will not be encrypted
 - Adding users or creating a 'collaboration' key.
   - Either...
     - add your pgp user `./git-crypt add-gpg-user your_pgp_email@something.com` or